-If your personal residence or county of eligibility is located outside the Plan Service Area, you are eligible for coverage in the Out-of-State Plan.
+- If your personal residence is located in the Plan Service Area, you are eligible for coverage in the In-Area Plan until the first day of the month of your 65th birthday (or the 1st day of the month before you turn 65 if your birthday is on the 1st of the month). - If, prior to retirement, you lived outside of the Plan Service Area but elected coverage in the In-Area Plan based on the county of your place of employment, you may elect to be covered in the In-Area Plan upon retirement.
+You may continue coverage in the In-Area Plan until the first day of the month of your 65th birthday (or the 1st day of the month before you turn 65 if your birthday is on the 1st of the month) or change to the HealthSelectSM Out-of-State Plan based on a change in residence outside of the Plan Service Area.

-• If, prior to retirement, you lived outside of the Plan Service Area but elected coverage in the In-Area Plan based on the county of your place of employment, you may elect to be covered in the In-Area Plan upon retirement.
-You may continue coverage in the In-Area Plan until you either reach age 65 or change to the HealthSelect Out-of-State Plan based on a change in residence outside of the Plan Service Area.
 Once you change to the HealthSelect Out-of-State Plan, you may not change back to the In-Area Plan unless you, while under age 65, move your residence inside the Plan Service Area.